uptrain-ai/uptrain/examples/checks/context_awareness/README.md

 </h4>

-# Pre-built Evaluations We Offer 📝
+# Context Awareness Evaluations 📝

 #### Evaluate the quality of retrieved context and response groundedness: